Don’t Wait for the Fire: A PR Crisis Management Refresher

 3 Areas to Embrace the PR & Marketing Overlap

 There are times when marketing and PR can be pitted against each other as bitter rivals—competing for budget, staff, and priority within an organization.
-But, here’s a hot take: You don’t have to separate your marketing & PR strategies – and it may be better not to!
+But, here’s a hot take: You don’t have to separate your PR & marketing strategies – and it may be better not to!
 Don’t get me wrong: On its own, PR […]